 - Back pain.

-- Nausea, diarrhea, upset stomach, loss of appetite.
+- Mild nausea, diarrhea, upset stomach, or loss of appetite.